efabless/caravel_mpw-one/docs/source/housekeeping-spi.rst

     * - ``11nnn000``
       - Simultaneous Read/Write in n-byte mode (up to 7 bytes)

-.. note:: All other words are reserved and act as no-operation if not defined by the SPI slave module.
+.. note:: All other words are reserved and act as no-operation if not defined by the SPI responder module.

 .. _housekeeping_spi_modes: